Cartilage vs. Helix Piercings- What's the Difference?

 1. Check for Certifications

-Some manufacturers provide certifications for their materials, confirming that they are free from harmful metals.
+Some manufacturers certify their materials, confirming that they are free from harmful metals.
 Look for brands that offer this information.

 2. Be Careful with Coated Jewelry